idooley/DAGExecutor/README.md

 DAGExecutor
 =============

-A dependency based executor of Runnable Java objects in threads.
+An executor of Runnable Java objects.
+Each task is only executed after all tasks upon which it depends have finished.

 Installation